-Corporate Performance Indicators are outlined in the adopted Corporate Plan.
+A suite of Corporate Performance Indicators has been adopted to reflect performance against the aims of the Corporate Plan.
 Performance data has continued to be managed through Pentana, which enables the Council to input, collate, and report on real time performance as necessary.
-A quarterly Corporate Performance report has been taken to both Policy Overview Committee and Cabinet to ensure visibility and scrutiny of corporate performance.
+A quarterly Corporate Performance report has been taken to both Overview & Scrutiny Committee and Cabinet to ensure visibility and scrutiny of corporate performance.

-The Risk Management Strategy, which was approved by Audit Board in Jan 2022 [Minute 36] remains in place and the Strategic Risk register has since been shared with the Audit Board at regular intervals a [October 22 Min 23 and March 23 Min 43].
-Service Managers have completed a review of operational risk and more guidance and training is planned for in 2023/24.
+The Risk Management Strategy, which was approved by Audit Board in Jan 2024 [Minute 31] remains in place and the Strategic Risk register has since been shared with the Audit Board at regular intervals a [October 24 Min 64].
+Operational risk registers are in place and service managers are asked to review these quarterly.